 Beard oil is designed for short to medium length beard.
 It is in liquid form at room temperature.
 Mixture of natural oils such as castor oil, coconut oil, jojoba oil, castor oil, grapeseed oil, sunflower seed oil etc, are the main ingredients.
 The purpose of using oil for beard, is to nourish and moisture your beard.
 Some beard oil with castor oil can assist in promoting beard growth.
 Beards oil with lemongrass, eucalyptus, and peppermint oil have antifungal + antibacterial properties.

 Beard balm is designed for medium to long length beard.
 It is in wax or soft solid form at room temperature.
 Most men use beard balm mainly for holding or styling.
 It also functions as a leave-in conditioner that that moisturizes, nourishes and soothes your beard.
 Most of the beard balm in the market are made of shea butter and beewax as a base, plus a carrier oil (such as almond oil), plus 1-2 essential oils which gives the scents.

-6. Does Jamaican black castor oil works better than regular castor oil for beard growth / hair growth?
+6. Does Jamaican black castor oil works better than regular castor oil?

 The main difference between the 2 oils is the way they were extracted.
 Regular castor oil is generally cold pressed and it is generally pale yellow to light green in color.
 On the other hand, Jamaican black castor oil is generally roasted to produce a darker color.
 The darker color is actually caused by ash from roasting.
 Users reported that both regular castor oil and Jamaican black castor oil have similar effectiveness in promoting beard growth or hair growth.